marcusoftnet/marcusoftnet.github.io/_posts/2015-01-22-i-run-on-feedback.md

 I've gone a period where I felt under-stimulated and not to my full potential.
 You know the feeling; sometimes that happens for a couple of days or even a week but this has now been going on for ca 4 months.

 Basically it caused me to get depressed.
 I felt no joy and no energy for the job.
 Nothing that we did (in my mind) had any effect.
 We just did it.
 Because we were told to.
-In a word: Booooooring!
+In a word: Booooring!

 But after a few sessions with a therapist / coach I realized what was wrong: I was getting NO feedback on my work.
 Apparently that's how (old-school) Asian cultures work.
 It's more important to just follow whatever arbitrary instructions you got to the letter than to feel that you've accomplished something important.